incoder1/IO/README.md

 To build with CMake build tool to can use following command

 > cmake . -DCMAKE_BUILD_TYPE=<Release|Debug> [-DBUILD_SHARED_LIBS=ON] [-DNO_EXCEPTIONS=ON] [-DNO_RTTI=ON]

-Result is stored in  target/lib sub-folder
+	Result will be stored in  target/<Release|Debug>/lib sub-folder

 You can build shared or static library release or debug version, optionally you can on or off exceptions and rtti.